 Donec tincidunt nulla sem, eu aliquet arcu mattis ut.
 Morbi ante turpis, iaculis vitae facilisis id, sodales sed velit.
 Aliquam ullamcorper luctus leo, nec dignissim felis faucibus id.
 Vestibulum porttitor ac eros quis eleifend.
 Cras ultricies ipsum sed ullamcorper iaculis.
 Mauris nec venenatis mauris.
 Vestibulum ultricies massa ut dictum laoreet….Read More...

-We are delighted to announce the new intake of Australia Awards Scholars for 2019.
-A score of talented men and women from across Timor-Leste have been provisionally accepted for a life-altering opportunity to study at a range of Australian Universities.
+Twenty talented women and men from across Timor-Leste have been competitively selected for a life-changing opportunity to study at a range of Australian universities.

 Congratulations go to;

 Agostinho Maia, Anita Dos Santos Silva, Celestino Ximenes, Delfina Martins Kastono, Deolindo Ximenes, Dircia Elvira da Conceicao Carvalho, Edgar Tavares Pereira, Edgard Valente Tay, Emilia Freitas Lay, Eufragia de Menezes Soares, Felisberta Moniz da Silva, Flavio Fefourli Antonio Bonito, Francisca Cecilia Ximenes dos Santos, Jacinta de Fatima Mendonca, Joaquina Marques Soares, Jose Virginia Ribeiro Marques Cabral, Maria Imaculada Conceicao Guterres, Mario Filomeno da Costa Pinheiro, Safira Esperanca Da Cruz Carvalho and Yanti Kus Dewi.